 My understanding of LilyPond encoding is improving with experience.
 I have been able to limit many of the printouts to single letter-sized pages, and I hope eventually to fit individual parts onto folio-size paper, which will be important to any band wishing to play these marches while actually marching.

 The Sousa Project is an effort of Michael P. Conlon, Ph.D., Professor Emeritus of the Slippery Rock University Computer Science Department.
-I may be reached at michael dot conlon at sru.edu or via telephone at 1-724-738-2143.
+I may be reached at michael dot conlon at sru.edu or via telephone at 1-724-794-5343.

 This project was initiated in December, 2010.

 This page was last updated on November 16, 2017.